 What’s driving production emissions?

-For produce, production emissions can include the energy that goes into chemical fertilizers and pesticides, the use of diesel-powered farm equipment, or heated greenhouses that extend the growing season.
+For produce, production emissions can include the energy that goes into chemical fertilizers and pesticides, the diesel-powered farm equipment, or greenhouses heated to extend the growing season.

 For livestock, it’s all that and more because we grow large quantities of feed grain.
 It can take more than 10 pounds of grain to produce one pound of beef.
 If that grain is energy-intensive, that beef is going to be much more so.
 And by the way, cows and other ruminant animals also belch methane, which has 21 times the greenhouse potential of carbon dioxide.

 As you move toward the right in the EWG figure above, the impacts decrease.
 But food miles represent a more significant portion of a food’s climate impact.
 In relative terms, it might be worth trimming some miles off of your broccoli’s trip.
 For many of us, though, changing what we eat can have a bigger effect than changing where it’s from.